javansaffari/Simple-licensing-On-Wordpress-Theme/README.md

 <h2>Hello World!</h2>
 <p>By using this file You can protect your WordPress theme</p>
-<h3>How This Work</h3>
+<h3>How Does It Work?</h3>
 <p>When somebody want delete your Copyright on theme have you any solution?
-If you instal my code on wordpress theme when your copyright is delete.
-My code come help you, and don't permit to theme for continue working, and user just see a white  page </p>
+Do you have any solutions when someone wants to delete your Copyright on your theme?
+If you install this code into you WordPress theme, when your copyright is delete, this code will not permit the user to continue using this theme, and user will just see a white page.